The Kawa release normally comes as a gzip-compressed tar file named

 ./configure

-This will specify that a later make install
+This will specify that a later make install will install the

 If you want them